jestlandia/password-genesis/README.md

 Password Genesis is a versatile Python-based password generator, offering a variety of character sets for highly customizable password creation.
 This project includes two main scripts:
 - `ascii_password.py`: For generating passwords with ASCII characters.
-- `unicode_password.py`: For a wider range of characters including Unicode.
+- `unicode_password.py`: For generating passwords with Unicode characters.

-## 🚀 Installation
+## 💻 Installation

 1. Clone the repository:
    ```